MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.215-7010.md

 *Alternate I.* As prescribed in 215.408(5)(i) and (5)(i)(B), use the following provision, which includes a different paragraph (c)(1).

-Requirements for Certified Cost or Pricing Data and Data Other Than Certified Cost or Pricing Data - Alternate I (JUN 2019)
+Requirements for Certified Cost or Pricing Data and Data Other Than Certified Cost or Pricing Data—Basic (JAN 2023)

-(a) *Definitions.* As used in this provision -
+(a) *Definitions.* As used in this provision—

 *Market prices* means current prices that are established in the course of ordinary trade between buyers and sellers free to bargain and that can be substantiated through competition or from sources independent of the offerors.